sbland/python_for_modellers_guides/using_version_control.md

 It is recommended to setup a ssh key to allow secure access to private repositories.

 To setup your access key follow the instructions here: https://docs.github.com/en/enterprise-server@3.0/authentication/connecting-to-github-with-ssh/about-ssh
+(If using a linux terminal such as Git Bash make sure to use the linux instructions)

 ## Helpful Tools